 See the Federal Student Aid Information sheet for a full explanation of this change.

 Effective July 1, 2013 the interest rate of the Federal Subsidized Stafford Student Loan for 2013-2014 is 3.86% fixed.
-The government will continue to pay the interest on the Subsidized loan while the student is enrolled half time or greater.
+The interest rate for 2014-2015 is yet to be determined.
+Please contact the Financial Aid Office for more information.

 For an unsubsidized Direct Student Loan, the borrower is responsible for paying the interest that accrues.
 The student does not have to pay any principal, but can either pay the interest as it accrues or it will be capitalized (i.e., added to the principal loan balance later).
 A student has a grace period of 6 months after they graduate, leave school, or drop below half-time status before they must begin repayment on the loan.